obip/PlosONE_IRMA/Downloads/Data_Code_Resources/README.txt

 Scripts used to create folder struture needed for the deep learning systems can be found here.

 Due to license agreement, we are not allowed to redistribute the images of the ImageCLEF Medical Annotation Task 2009.
-The radiograohs can be obtained from Prof. Dr. rer. nat.
+The radiographs can be obtained from Prof. Dr. rer. nat.
 Dipl.-Ing.
-Thomas M. Deserno, after licence agreement is fulfilled.
+Thomas M. Deserno using this link: http://publications.rwth-aachen.de/record/667225/?ln=de.